Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Results

 In contrast, the MoE architecture \citep{shazeer2017outrageouslylargeneuralnetworks} drastically reduces inference FLOPs by only activating a small portion of total parameters.
-As shown in Table \ref{tab:moe}, the MoE architecture enhances the LLM's ability to predict the next token while maintaining low computational complexity.
-Results on Qwen1.5 \citep{bai2023qwentechnicalreport} and Qwen2 \citep{yang2024qwen2technicalreport} show that the conditional entropy of MoE models is comparable to that of dense variants with similar numbers of total parameters, while the FLOPs count is mainly determined by the number of activated parameters.
+As shown in Table~\ref{tab:moe}, the MoE architecture enhances the LLM's ability to predict the next token while maintaining low computational complexity.
+Results on Qwen1.5 \citep{bai2023qwentechnicalreport} and Qwen2 \citep{yang2024qwen2technicalreport} show that the NLL of MoE models is comparable to that of dense variants with similar numbers of total parameters, while the FLOPs count is mainly determined by the number of activated parameters.
 Consequently, the compression gain of MoE models is larger while maintaining similar computational complexity, compared to dense variants with similar activated parameters, thus achieving higher information capacity.
 For MoE models, the sparsity ratio is defined as the number of activated parameters divided by the total parameter count.
-A lower sparsity ratio extends total parameters while maintaining an identical activated parameter count, hence a more significant gain in information capacity.
+A lower sparsity ratio further extends total parameters while maintaining an identical activated parameter count, hence a more significant gain in information capacity.
 As exemplified by the Llama-4 models \citep{meta2025llama4}, both the 109B and 400B variants only activate 17B parameters, and the FLOPs counts are equal.
-However, the 400B variant can better predict the next token with an average conditional entropy of 3.907, lower than the 3.977 achieved by the 107B variant.
+However, the 400B variant can better predict the next token with an average NLL of 3.907, lower than the 3.977 achieved by the 107B variant.
 Consequently, the information capacity of the 400B variant increases from 0.1836 to 0.1856 only due to a lower sparsity ratio, which is also the reason that the gain in information capacity achieved by the MoE architecture for the Qwen1.5 series is larger than that for the Qwen2 series.
+These results are aligned with previous studies on the benefits of a higher sparsity ratio to the scaling performance \citep{wang-etal-2024-scaling,abnar2025parametersvsflopsscaling,tian2025greaterleveragescalinglaws}.